There's no specific treatment for tonsillitis and most cases get better within a week without treatment.

 It's not always easy to avoid catching viral infections that are spread by coming into contact with germs.

-However, following good hygiene practices can help prevent infections spreading.
+However, following good hygiene practices can help to prevent infections spreading.

 - wash your hands frequently